trangml/personal-site/src/data/about.md

 # Intro

-I am a Machine Learning Engineer with a focus on Reinforcement Learning.
-I love robotics, and hope to use my RL and computer engineering background to improve upon the devices that can help and protect those in need.
+I am a Machine Learning Engineer with a focus on Reinforcement Learning (RL).
+I love robotics, and hope to use my RL and computer engineering background to help others in unique ways.

 # Currently